qdraw/starsky/starsky/starsky/readme.md

 There is also a check to make sure the database runs good

-#### Application Insights
+#### Open Telemetry

-Health issues are also reported to Microsoft Application Insights This only is when a valid key is configured.
+Health issues are also reported to Open Telemetry This only is when a valid key is configured.

 ### Known issues